GfSE/SpecIF/tutorials/06_Very-Simple-Model-FMC.md

 ![Very Simple Model (FMC)](./images/Very-Simple-Model-FMC.svg)

 - In fact, this is not a model, but a diagram representing a model.
 It is a view of the model for a specific communication purpose; it is meant to be interpreted by a human being.
 In this particularly simple case, the diagram shows the whole model, but usually there are more and each diagram depicts a certain aspect of a model.
 - We see two model elements with two relations.
-The upper box represents an IT-System with some business logic and the lower box represents the information that is being processed.
+The upper box represents an IT-System with some business logic and the lower box represents the information being processed.
 The directed connections represent a writing and a reading relationship; thus this application can write and read the data.
 - The notation being used is known as a block-diagram of the *Fundamental Modelling Concepts (FMC)*.
 A box with sharp corners represents an active element called *Actor*, while a box with rounded corners represents a passive element called *State*. *Actor* is a concept used for a system, tool, human role or function, whereas *State* is a concept used for information in gerneral, a document, a database, form or color.
-- The model-diagram above defines three resources, the diagram itself and each of the depicted model-elements.
+- The model-diagram above defines three resources, namely each of the depicted model-elements plus the diagram itself.

 Let us first look at the relations of the model-elements.
 A relation is represented by a statement made with the respective resources.
 Below, the statements for one of the model-elements, namely \'FiCo-Application\' are shown:

 ![Very Simple Model Relations](./images/Very-Simple-Model-Relations.png)

-- Whereas the model-diagram shown first was created by an engineer to define an aspect of the model, the graph above shows all relations with a particular model-element, \'FiCo-Application\' in this case.
+- Whereas the model-diagram shown first was created by an engineer to define an aspect of the model, the graph above shows all statements with a particular model-element, \'FiCo-Application\' in this case.
-- An accumulation of *all* relations with this model-element is shown, no matter where they have been defined; it is the semantic net around the selected element with a radius of one.
+- An accumulation of *all* statements with this model-element is shown, no matter where they have been defined; it is the semantic net around the selected element with a radius of one.
 - Each arrow is a statement, e.g. \'FiCo-Application reads FiCo-Data\'.
 - So we see that the selected model-element is shown on one diagram and that it writes and reads another model-element.
 - The icon in front of a model-element name helps to distinguish the fundamental model-element types.
 The icon is consistently defined for all instances in the respective *resourceClass* below.
-- This relationship view lends itself particularly well to discover any inconsistendcy between model-views.
+- This statement view lends itself particularly well to discover any inconsistendcy between model-views.
 Also it may help to discover model gaps, for example, if an information element is written, but never read.

 Again, let's start with the new elements of a SpecIF data-set.